About Us

 RoleNameWho are we?Picture

-Director of TriDoha LLC(G)Hatem Elsafty
+Director of TriDoha LLC(G)April LeBlanc

 Gordon is from Germany - as the name suggests - and moved with his family to Qatar in 2017.
 He is a sports enthusiast all his live doing everything from taekwondo, over football, snowbaording to boxing, and finaly finding his true passion in endurance sports, in particular triathlon.
 He truely lifes the spirit of triathlon being a lifestyle rather than a hobby as he tends to check his training schedule first before committing to social events.
 His passion to the sports led him to become a certified personal coach and a certified triathlon coach.
 His motto is "train samrt, not hard" and his 2-4 years triathlon goal is to qualify for Kona, Hawaii.